moabs81/scaffold2/readme.md

 * ESLint with lightly customized rules configuration (see config/ for rule-set)
 * Babel with preset 'env' (based on babel-preset-env)
 * LESS (but switching to Sass soon, because wth why am I using the Lesser one? \#PunIntended)
-* Mocha + Chai (using assert because the.expect.chain.is.just.weird.to.me)
+* Mocha + Chai for the assertion library - but, may slim down and only use mocha + node's built in assert library.
+We'll see...
-    * the tests don't actually test anything... yet #TBD
+    * the tests don't actually test anything.. they will as soon as I figure out what it means to unit test client side DOM focused modules..
 * jQuery, exposed as project global (i.e. can be used in any module without being required or imported) using Webpack's ProvidePlugin plugin, because I'm stuck in 2013.
 * JSON-Server to mock simple APIs (I love this thing, seriously.
-Also, I'm so easy to impress, seriously.)
+Also, I'm so easy to impress, seriously.
+Also, I haven't configured this at all other than to include it in the project and in the scripts list.
+But after struggling with CORS issues in a local environment for what seemed like decades but was probably hours, this thing is heavenly.)
     * a db.json source file contains a few pieces of data, designed to mock company locations and users
 * A few modules, mostly placeholders
     * The component 'workbench container' includes the top menu, the transition code for scrolling and parallax, and returns the name of the target 'root' div for you to start building your application.
 The stylesheet for it is a bit of a mess, and like cleaning up a junk drawer, it is on my to-do list to clean it up.